- What Is The LOC Or LCO Method?

 - Here’s How To Do The LOC Or LCO Method

 - Just A Note On Low Porosity Hair

 - LOC or LCO For Your Skin?

-I get that all these abbreviations can get irritating and hard to remember but the best thing to do is really figure out what works for you regardless of the mounds of information that you might receive.
+If you are on a new hair journey, abbreviations can get a bit daunting, and hard to remember but the best thing to do is really figure out what works for you regardless of the mounds of information that you might receive.

 Originally posted 2013-11-08 15:00:29.